The Car Connection Ford F-150 Overview

 The last of a long line

-The twelfth generation of the Ford F-150 arrived in 2009, with its sheetmetal even more crisply folded than earlier models--bearing many cues of a Ford F-350 Tonka concept truck from the late 2000s.
-The twelfth-generation F-150 wore a very large, very bright, very tall grille to emphasize its "truck"-ness.
+The 12th generation of the Ford F-150 arrived in 2009, with its sheet metal even more crisply folded than earlier models—bearing many cues of a Ford F-350 Tonka concept truck from the late 2000s.
+The 12th-generation F-150 wore a very large, very bright, very tall grille to emphasize its "truck"-ness.
 It's somewhat redundant, since the F-150 was one of the most capable towing and hauling light-duty trucks available in America.

 For the 2012 model year, Ford added a new automatic all-wheel-drive mode to some 4x4 F-150s, and swapped out limited-slip differentials for an electronically simulated limited-slip function.
 Then on the 2013 Ford F-150, the automaker added MyFord Touch's suite of voice, steering-wheel, and LCD touchscreen controls to the pickup, with other minor changes to the front end, including high-intensity discharge headlamps to some models.
 The King Ranch model returned as well, with a new black interior choice and standard MyFord Touch, for a base price of more than $44,000.

-Inside, the look isn’t such a great departure from previous versions of the pickup, though there’s a new level of upscale design and nicer materials on premium trims.
-Blocky shapes and sturdy structures are the visual theme to back the F-150’s chosen mission.
-Ford has also added a long list of standard and optional features, including massaging seats, around-view cameras, and several nifty in-bed storage solutions.
+Inside, the look was not a great departure from previous versions of the pickup, though there was a new level of upscale design and nicer materials on premium trims.
+Blocky shapes and sturdy structures were the visual theme to back the F-150’s chosen mission.
+Ford also added a long list of standard and optional features, including massaging seats, a surround-view camera system, and several nifty in-bed storage solutions.

-Engines are another area of innovation for the 2015 F-150.
-Four engines are available, and while three are familiar, the new 2.7-liter EcoBoost V-6 is an unusual choice; Ford sees it as the go-to for gas mileage in the new F-150.
-Also available is an updated 3.5-liter V-6 engine, which replaces the outgoing truck's 3.7-liter, as well as the familiar 3.5-liter EcoBoost V-6 and 5.0-liter V-8.
-All four engines are paired to a six-speed automatic transmission.
-Both 4x4 and 4x2 drive configurations are available.
-And for the first time, the base engine is available in a crew-cab truck, now that the weight has been brought down to meet its abilities.
-The 2.7-liter V-6 is the most efficient in EPA ratings, followed by the naturally aspirated 3.5-liter and then the 3.5-liter EcoBoost, followed y the 5.0-liter V-8.
-In its least efficient guise, with the V-8 and four-wheel drive, the F-150 still manages ratings of 15/21 mpg.
+Engines were another area of innovation for the F-150.
+Four engines were available from the start, and while three were familiar, the new 2.7-liter EcoBoost V-6 was an unusual choice; Ford saw it as the go-to for gas mileage in the new F-150.
+Also available was an updated 3.5-liter V-6 engine, which replaced the outgoing truck's 3.7-liter, as well as the familiar 3.5-liter EcoBoost V-6 and 5.0-liter V-8.

-The 2015 F-150’s front suspension is a coil-on-shock independent arrangement, while the rear retains the Hotchkiss-type solid axle riding on leaf springs and outboard shock absorbers.
+The F-150’s front suspension is a coil-on-shock independent arrangement, while the rear retains the Hotchkiss-type solid axle riding on leaf springs and outboard shock absorbers.
 The rear suspension got a significant rework, however, with a switch to staggered shock placement among other changes.
-Improved electric-assist power steering and four-wheel vented ABS disc brakes round out the key mechanical specs.
+Improved electric-assist power steering and four-wheel-vented ABS disc brakes round out the key mechanical specs.

 Ford used the 2015 Detroit auto show to announce a new Raptor based on the aluminum F-150.
-The new super-truck, which will arrive for the 2016 model year, features an upgraded suspension, a new four-wheel-drive system, and a high-output Ford Performance 3.5-liter EcoBoost V-6 that will make more power and torque than the outgoing 6.2-liter V-8 engine.
+The new super-truck, which arrived in the 2017 model year, featured an upgraded suspension, a new four-wheel-drive system, and a high-output Ford Performance 3.5-liter EcoBoost V-6 that makes more power and torque than the outgoing 6.2-liter V-8 engine.
 Ford says the second-generation truck weighs 500 pounds less than the previous Raptor, as well.

-Ford has also announced that the latest F-150 will be available with natural-gas and propane fuel options.
+Ford also announced that the F-150 is be available with natural-gas and propane fuel options.
 Beginning with the 2016 model year, the F-150 equipped with the 5.0-liter V-8 is available with a gaseous-fuel prep package.
 Vehicle upfitters will then be able to install the necessary tanks and other hardware to convert the truck after sale.